Petra: the lost city

 One of the 7 wonders of the world, once unknown

-Petra was a real city that at the peak of its size had about 25,000 inhabitants in an area of about 264,000 square meters.
-Dwellings, tombs and monuments were entirely obtained from the particularly resistant and easily excavated local sandstone rock.
+Petra was a real city which, at the peak of its greatness, had about 25,000 inhabitants in an area of about 264,000 square meters.
+Houses, tombs and monuments were entirely carved out of from the very resistant and easily excavated local sandstone rock.

-The most famous but also the best preserved tomb is "the Treasure", an imposing facade carved into the rock that leaves any visitor with his mouth open!
-To reach this magnificent attraction it is necessary to cross the Siq, a path of about 1Km through a canyon at the end of which you can see the Treasure in all its beauty to welcome us to Petra.
+The most famous but also the best preserved tomb is "the Treasury", an imposing façade carved into the rock that leaves any visitor speechless!
+To reach this magnificent attraction it is necessary to cross the Siq that is a path of about 1Km through a canyon at the end of which you can see the Treasury in all its beauty to welcome us to Petra.

-One of the absolutely unmissable experiences in Petra is to visit the Treasure at night but it is possible to do it only on some days of the week.
-To admire Petra by night, you go along the Siq illuminated by numerous candles that bring to its majesty "the Treasure" which is also illuminated by hundreds of candles that make the atmosphere magical.
-Sitting in silence in front of him, the start of the show is awaited in which a particular music accompanies a voice that tells the story of the Nabataeans.
+One of the absolutely unmissable experiences in Petra is to visit the Treasury at night but it is possible to do so only on certain days of the week.
+To admire Petra by night you go along the Siq illuminated by numerous candles that bring from its majesty "the Treasury" also illuminated by hundreds of candles that make the atmosphere magical.
+Sitting in silence in front of it, we await the start of the show in which a particular music accompanies a voice that tells the story of the Nabataeans.

-Among the many buildings excavated in the rock, the Roman theater that could hold up to 3000 people also stands out, but above all the Monastery that manages to amaze even surpassing the Treasure in size.
-Its majesty satisfies any visitor who manages to face the hundreds of steps necessary to climb to reach it.
+Among the many constructions carved into the rock, the Roman theater also stands out, which could hold up to 3000 people, but above all the Monastery which manages to amaze by surpassing even the Treasury in size.
+Its majesty satisfies any visitor who manages to tackle the hundreds of steps necessary to climb to reach it.

 Must see places in Petra: